aaronsb/REC-BMSManager/README.md

 - [x] Figure out instructions to perform writes to module
 - [ ] Write function get-help blocks for additional documentation.
 - [x] Add an MQTT exporter
+- [ ] Make a pscore docker environment so it just sorta works.

 Current release notes: